 Nearly 50% of all senior managers think their workers are immune to mental health issues, believing none of their staff will ever develop a work-related mental health problem.
 The research shows this is simply not the case.

 A toxic work environment adds significantly to an employee’s stress and anxiety.
 In serious cases, unhealthy work spaces can lead to the development of mental illness, which can have devastating repercussions for the worker and their loved ones.

 Every employer is obliged to ensure the workplace is safe for employees.
 Recognising and promoting positive mental health is an essential part of this.
 Managers and employers must take positive steps to minimise toxic work environments, and to ensure all staff have access to adequate support.

 Shine Lawyers – We’re here to help

 If you’ve been the victim of bullying at work or have suffered a psychological injury because of work, Shine Lawyers can help.
-We’re experts when it comes to psychological injury claims and can help you access the compensation you need to get back on your feet.
+When injured, members of the AFP can seek workers’ compensation through the Comcare scheme.
+Our Comcare team are experts when it comes to psychological injury claims in the AFP and can help you access the Comcare compensation you need to get back on your feet.
 For more information, or for an obligation-free consultation, get in touch today.

 - Up-skirting?
 Drink-spiking?
 Drug-using?
 A look into today’s toxic workplaces